keerthidasala/keerthidasala.github.io/_pages/about.md

 <!-- <h3>  I am on the academic job market.
 Interested in Tenure-Track positions in broad area of wireless communication and networking. </h3> -->

 ---
-> <span style=" color: lightskyblue; font-size: 16px "> 📣  I'm an incoming Assistant Professor at Purdue, starting in Spring 2024.
+> <span style=" color: ; font-size: 16px "> 📣  I'm an incoming Assistant Professor at Purdue, starting in Spring 2024. \
 > I am looking for highly motivated Ph.D. candidates who are excited about working at the intersection of wireless communication and sensing systems, next-generation networks (6G and beyond), wireless security, and smart wireless connectivity.
+>
-If you are interested in working with me, please follow the [Purdue application process](https://www.purdue.edu/gradschool/admissions/how-to-apply/index.html?_ga=2.136994928.1145749734.1696568337-1436000790.1675876241) and contact me.
-If you are already at Purdue, please email me, and we can arrange a time to meet and discuss potential projects. </span>
+> If you are interested in working with me, please follow the [Purdue application process](https://www.purdue.edu/gradschool/admissions/how-to-apply/index.html?_ga=2.136994928.1145749734.1696568337-1436000790.1675876241) and contact me.
+If you are already at Purdue, please email me, and we can arrange a time to meet and discuss potential projects.
+> </span>
 ---

 My research broadly focuses on theoretical analysis and modeling to hardware implementations and experimental evaluations of architectures, protocols, and applications for next-generation wireless communication and sensing systems with a focus on millimeter-wave and Terahertz networks.
 The research is multi-disciplinary cutting across electromagnetics and antennas to protocol design, algorithm, signal processing, and end-to-end systems.